fieldtrip/website/template/layout.md

 {% include image src="/assets/img/template/layout/easycapm17.png" width="200" %}
 {% include image src="/assets/img/template/layout/easycapm17.mat.png" width="200" %}

-## actiCAP
+## BrainProducts actiCAP

-The following template layouts are for electrode caps from [actiCAP](http://www.brainproducts.com).
+The following template layouts are for electrode caps from [Brain Products actiCAP](http://www.brainproducts.com).
 FieldTrip provides .mat files (since r6121 - june 2012) that are based on the bitmap images shown below.
 Note that these layouts were created for the DCCN and the MPI specifically and may differ from other actiCAP layouts.
 For a standard actiCap layout, see: acticap-64ch-standard2.mat.

 #### dccn_customized_acticap64.mat

 This is a custom 64-Channel-Arrangement for the DCCN.
 The 32 channels from the 1st amplifier are located central, the 32 channels from the 2nd amplifier are along the rim.

-{% include image src="/assets/img/template/layout/dccn_customized_acticap64.png" width="250" %}
+{% include image src="/assets/img/template/layout/dccn_customized_acticap64.png" width="200" %}
 {% include image src="/assets/img/template/layout/dccn_customized_acticap64.mat.png" width="200" %}

 #### mpi_customized_acticap64.mat